ryanmcnally93/ascension/README.md

 Con's

-- The first thing I noticed is there is no favicon, seems like a small issue but this it what also appers on google search, which looks like an illegitimate site.
+- The first thing I noticed is there is no favicon, seems like a small issue but this it what also appears on google search, which looks like an illegitimate site.

 - Then I noticed the colour scheme throughout the site.
 All of it is black and white.
 Although this does look professional it's limiting itself on how welcoming it can be and how it could stand out with colour.